apache/kvrocks-controller/README.md

-# kvrocks-controller
+# Kvrocks Cluster Controller
-Kvrocks-controller is [Kvrocks](https://github.com/apache/incubator-kvrocks#---) cluster solution, combine with [Kvrocks](https://github.com/apache/incubator-kvrocks#---) to form a complete distributed kv storage architecture.
-The design goal of Kvrocks-controller is to ensure high availability of the Kvrocks cluster, common problems in clusters can be handled automatically, avoiding more manual intervention.
-Kvrocks-controller use etcd store cluster metadata, and leader election.
+Kvrocks cluster controller is [Kvrocks](https://github.com/apache/incubator-kvrocks#---) cluster solution, combine with [Kvrocks](https://github.com/apache/incubator-kvrocks#---) to form a complete distributed kv storage architecture.
+The design goal of controller is to ensure high availability of the Kvrocks cluster, common problems in clusters can be handled automatically, avoiding more manual intervention.
+It uses etcd to store cluster metadata, and leader election.

 ## Features

-* Aotu Failover, probe Kvrocks cluster nodes healthy, if node fail will failover it.
+* Auto Failover, probe Kvrocks cluster nodes healthy, if node fail will failover it.
-* Aotu expand and reduce cluster capacity and size, a simple command line start expand or reduce.
+* Auto expand and reduce cluster capacity and size, a simple command line start expand or reduce.
 * Support namsespaces notion, deploy one kvrocks_controller instance manage multiple namsespaces and clusters.
 * Powerful, easy-to-use command line tool, greatly reduce devops works and ensure high availability of the cluster.